New York Cubans: Historical roots

-Founding (or re-incarnation)
+Founding (or reincarnation)

-About 1930, both Cuban Stars teams folded, but in 1935 Pompez was able to re-create a Cuban team under the new name New York Cubans.
+Around 1930, both Cuban Stars teams folded, but in 1935 Pompez was able to re-create a Cuban team under the new name New York Cubans.
 In 1935 and 1936, the New York Cubans called historic Hinchliffe Stadium in Paterson, New Jersey home.
+They also played some home games in the Dyckman Oval in the Inwood neighborhood of Manhattan, and later played in the Polo Grounds (1939-1950) and in Yankee Stadium (1941-1946).

-Unlike what the team's name may lead some to believe, the team was not composed exclusively of Cuban players, there were players from other Hispanic nationalities and the United States as well.
+Unlike what the team's name may suggest, the team was not composed exclusively of Cuban players; there were players from other Hispanic nationalities and the United States as well.
 In 1941, Perucho Cepeda, father of National Baseball Hall of Famer Orlando Peruchin Cepeda and a legendary player around the Caribbean himself, became the first Puerto Rican to play for the New York Cubans.
 Apart from Cepeda, there were also players from Mexico and the Dominican Republic playing for the New York Cubans.
 From 1941 to 1944, the Cubans had the services of well-known Dominican utility player Tetelo Vargas.

 Only one other team of the era, the Indianapolis Clowns, boasted a line-up with as many international players as the Cubans did.